flplv/reacto/README.md

     │   │        libraries for each related platform.
     │   │
     │   ├── **cpputest**
-    │   │   │   CppUTest is the test framework we are using, build scripts │   │   │    will download and build it here.
-CppuTest's libraries are │   │   │    created for each platform that tests will run.
+    │       │   CppUTest is the test framework we are using, build scripts │       │    will download and build it here.
+CppuTest's libraries are │       │    created for each platform that tests will run.
-    │   │   │   All projects built for tests include headers and libraries from │   │   │    here.
+    │       │   All projects built for tests include headers and libraries from │       │    here.
-    │   │   │
-    │   │   ├── *include/generated/CppUTestGeneratedConfig.h*
-    │   │   │   This file configures the CppUTest build, it is shared between │   │   │    all platform builds.
-    │   │   │
-    │   │   └── *setup-cpputest.sh*
-    │   │       This is the script responsible to download and decompress │   │        CppUTest source.
     │       │
+    │       ├── *include/generated/CppUTestGeneratedConfig.h*
+    │       │   This file configures the CppUTest build, it is shared between │       │    all platform builds.
+    │       │
-    │   └── **lpc1769_board**
+    │       └── *setup-cpputest.sh*
-    │           I am using a LPCXpresso1769 development board, these are the │            dependent projects required to generate a complete firmware to │            the board.
-    │           Every lpc1769 build will include headers and libraries here.
+    │           This is the script responsible to download and decompress │            CppUTest source.
     │
     ├── **reacto**
     │   │       Finally the application code.
 No tests allowed here, nor